Notice: To display this embed please allow the use of Functional Cookies in Cookie Preferences.

 What can you tell us about the island of Yara and how it compares to previous Far Cry locations?
 You’ve previously said it’s your most ambitious sandbox…

-The biggest thing for us was that it was the first time we’ve built and entire country.
+The biggest thing for us was that it was the first time we’ve built an entire country.
 What that means is that we needed new biomes and environments that we’ve never had before.
 The best example is the main city of Esperanza: it’s the first time we’ve brought such a big urban environment to a Far Cry game, so it was interesting in the sense of, how do we adapt the gameplay to this kind of environment?

 The island itself is bigger than any map that we’ve ever done before, which in itself doesn’t mean much because if it’s empty then it’s meaningless.
 That’s why it was important to us to make sure that you have plenty of content and the right content too.
-So different types of activities of missions, and sometimes mini-games even, like you saw in the video.
-You can play Dominos in the guerrilla camps, for example.
+So different types of activities or missions, and sometimes mini-games even, like you saw in the video.
+You can play dominoes in the guerrilla camps, for example.

 That variety was good not only to fill the island with interesting things to do, but also to offer options for the player.
-It’s not all about you know guerrilla warfare.
-Of course, that area is very important: the revolution is important narratively, but we wanted to make sure that when you’re in the open, if you want to go fishing for a while, then you can go fishing.
+It’s not all about, you know, guerrilla warfare.
+Of course, that area is very important, the revolution is important narratively, but we wanted to make sure that when you’re in the open, if you want to go fishing for a while, then you can go fishing.
 If you want to go hunt for a while, then you can go hunting.
 Not everything you do is always about the revolution.

 That’s also what helped us balance the let’s say, more serious aspects of the story to some of the bit of the crazier options that you find in the world, such as some of the weapons or vehicles you could see in the trailer.